 For enthusiast driving, we found the CVT works better when it's shifted manually, changing its ratios in steps like a conventional transmission.
 Using the shift lever, this transmission responds quickly and consistently to the driver's commands.
 When we used it in the real world, shifting the Altima like a 370Z on the road from the Golden Gate Bridge northward to Stinson Beach, the CVT was beautiful.
 Downshifting to slow down worked well, complementing the brakes when rushing toward those downhill curves.

 In general, the Altimas have a distinct fun-to-drive character.
 The chassis feels tight, and there is a minimum of noise and vibration passed on to the occupants.
-Powertrain sounds aren't intrusive, except for some roaming whine as the CVT wanders through its infinite ratios.
-There's little wind noise, though the thump from tires may keep Altima occupants well informed of pavement quality.
+Powertrain sounds aren't intrusive, except for some roaming whine as the CVT wanders through its infinite ratios or during sustained hard acceleration.
+There's little wind noise, though thump from the tires may keep Altima occupants well informed of pavement quality.

 Steering is respectably responsive in all Altimas, if not especially crisp, with competent turn-in and feedback through the steering wheel.
-Torque steer (a tendency for the steering wheel to jerk to-and-fro under hard acceleration) is well managed in all models, and that's saying something with the 270-hp V6.
+Torque steer (a tendency for the steering wheel to tug side-to-side under hard acceleration) is well managed in all models, and that's saying something with the 270-hp V6.

 The Altima Coupe drives like a well-tuned front-wheel-drive car.
 Like the Sedan, it has a major front-end weight bias, ranging from 60/40 front/rear in the four-cylinder manual to 63/37 front/rear in the V6 CVT.
 But its well-tuned tuned suspension does a good job of compensating.
 Coupe buyers shouldn't expect pure sports car handling, though.
 When pushed, the Coupe's dominant characteristic is nice, safe understeer (where the car wants to go straight instead of turning), which intuitively encourages the driver to ease up on the gas pedal.